noriah/catnip/README.md

 tavis is a terminal audio visualizer for linux/unix/macOS/windows*. powered by go, it can pull from PortAudio, PulseAudio, FFmpeg.

+## tavis is in early development. expect things to change and break

+run `tavis -h` for usage

 #### depends on

 - tcell